Seamless UX and HMI for Electric Vehicles —

 Problem

-• Drivers experience a disconnect when moving from their personal devices into their car.
-Preferences and ongoing activities (calls, media, navigation) must often be manually reconfigured.
+• Drivers experience a disconnect when moving from personal devices to their car.
+Ongoing activities (calls, navigation, etc.) must often be manually reconfigured.

-• Even with advanced infotainment systems, users often face complicated interfaces that disrupt ease of use.
+• Even with advanced infotainment systems, users often face complicated interfaces with inconsistent visual designs that disrupt the mental models that come with using other digital devices.

 Goals